sara-nl/clouddocs/VU-20161019/extras.markdown

 The exercises below can be done in any order and you can do as far as you want, depending on your enthusiasm and available time.

-You will find several _Food for brain_ questions in each exercise that you might encounter when working with **Parallel programming** techniques.
+You will find several _Food for brain_ questions in each exercise about situations that you might encounter when working with **Parallel programming** techniques.
 We advice that you perform many tests, observe the results (write down execution times, change parameters, make tables, draw graphs...), and think about your answers.

 ## OpenMP